irmen/Pyro4/docs/source/upgrading.rst

 New features
 ^^^^^^^^^^^^
-Pyro4 introduces several new features that weren't available in Pyro3, so there is no migration path needed for those.
+Pyro4 introduces several new features that weren't available in Pyro3: batched calls, async calls, new config items, etc.
-(Things like batched calls, async calls, new config items etc).
+This won't impact an upgrade because these features didn't yet exist in Pyro3.